michael-jacobs/michael-jacobs.github.io/_pages/year-archive.md

 # Blog

-This page provides some examples of my work, with a focus on recent projects and data visualisation.
+This blog covers a range of topics, with a focus on data visualisation and the use of data from online sources.

 Posts by year: